smart-facility/cognicity-rem-server/README.md

 * reconnectionAttempts - Number of times to attempt to reconnect before dying
 * aggregate_levels - Database tables, keys are the label and values are the table name
 * infrastructure_tbls - Database tables, keys are the label and values are the table name
-* limit - Max number of confirmed reports to return
-* uc_limit - Max number of unconfirmed reports to return

 Cognicity-rem-server requires a database that conforms to the [Cognicity framework schema](https://github.com/smart-facility/cognicity-schema).